ETD Pop

 E.T.D.
 Pop stands for Electro Techno Disco Popsicle.
-ETD Pop is an annual electronic music festival held at the Cow Palace in Daly City, California, U.S., a suburb of San Francisco.
-It is hosted by the Berkeley-based event promoters Skills.
+ETD Pop was an annual electronic music festival held at the Cow Palace in Daly City, California, U.S., a suburb of San Francisco.
+It was hosted by the Berkeley-based event promoters Skills.

 It was first held in 1997.
 In 2008, ETD Pop featured Deep Voices, Markus Schulz, Ferry Corsten, Kaskade, Donald Glaude, DJ Dan, and Tiesto, and in 2009, Paul van Dyk, Ferry Corsten, Deadmau5, and Sander van Doorn.
-The line-up is usually announced at the earlier Skills event ETD Love.
+The line-up was usually announced at the earlier Skills event ETD Love.